aarondane/GoMarble_Assignment/README.md

 ## Tech Stack

 - **Frontend:**
-  - React for building the user interface
+  - React  building the user interface
   - Tailwind CSS for styling
   - Vite for development server and build tool